o-ran-sc/nonrtric-plt-sme/provider/README.md

 }
 ```

-The CAPIF core proceeds to register the provider and creates Ids for the API provider domain functions that will be return as part as the response message.
+The CAPIF core proceeds to register the provider and creates Ids for the API provider domain functions that will be return as part of the response message.

 ### Publish a new API